OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 SAN Datastore
 ================================================================================

 This storage configuration assumes that Hosts have access to storage devices (LUNs) exported by an Storage Area Network (SAN) server using a suitable protocol like iSCSI or Fiber Channel.
 The Hosts will interface the devices through the LVM abstraction layer.
 Virtual Machines run from a LV (logical volume) device instead of plain files.
 This reduces the overhead of having a filesystem in place and thus it may increase I/O performance.

 Disk images are stored in file format in the Image Datastore and then dumped into a LV when a Virtual Machine is created.
-The SAN Datastore can access the Image files in two different ways:

-* **NFS mode**: The image files are available directly in the Hosts through a distributed file system, e.g. NFS or GlusterFS (``fs_lvm``).
-* **SSH mode**: The image files are transferred to the Host through the SSH protocol (``fs_lvm_ssh``).
+The image files are transferred to the Host through the SSH protocol.

 Front-end Setup
 ================================================================================

-In either mode, the Front-end needs to have access to the Image Datastores by mounting the associated directory in ``/var/lib/one/datastores/<datastore_id>``.
-In the case of the **NFS mode** the directory needs to be mounted from the NAS server.
-For the **SSH mode** you can mount any storage medium in the datastore directory.
+The Front-end needs to have access to the Image Datastores by mounting the associated directory in ``/var/lib/one/datastores/<datastore_id>``.
+You can mount any storage medium in the datastore directory.

 The Front-end needs also to have access to the shared LVM either directly (see the configuration requirements below) or through a Host by specifying the ``BRIDGE_LIST`` attribute in the datastore template.